Towards a Non-Binary View of IPv6 Adoption: Cloud Adoption of IPv6

-By contrast, the large cloud providers---Amazon, Google, and Microsoft---offer inconsistent IPv6 support across their products: while Amazon CloudFront and Azure CDN are IPv6-on-by-default~\cite{cloudfront_announcing_2016,azurecdn_enable_2021}, other services remain IPv6-opt-in or lack support entirely~\cite{aws_ipv6_2025,azure_overview_2024,gcp_ipv6_2025}.
+We attribute these differences to cloud deployment policies.
+Cloudflare and Akamai, the providers with greatest IPv6 support, employ a \emph{default IPv6-on} policy since 2014~\cite{levy_cloudflare_ipv6_default_2014} and 2016~\cite{nygren_akamai_2018}, respectively.
+By contrast, the large cloud providers---Amazon, Google, and Microsoft---offer inconsistent IPv6 support across their products: while Amazon CloudFront and Azure CDN are IPv6-on-by-default~\cite{cloudfront_announcing_2016,azurecdn_enable_2021}, other services remain IPv6-opt-in, or lack support entirely~\cite{aws_ipv6_2025,azure_overview_2024,gcp_ipv6_2025}.